01-edu/public/subjects/road_intersection/README.md

 - Each vehicle must have a fixed velocity.

-- It must be kept a safety distance from other vehicles, if one vehicle stops the other vehicle thats behind him must stop and keep its distance.
+- It must be kept a safety distance from other vehicles, if one vehicle stops the other vehicle that behind him must stop and keep its distance.

 - Vehicles must stop if the traffic light is red and proceed otherwise.